norrismw/SLAE/docs/assignment-3.md

 int 0x80            ; software interrupt; returns 0xfffffff2 on EFAULT
 ```

+Now, the registers are set for the `access` system call.
+Once the memory page has been aligned, its value is stored in `EDX`.
+Therefore, the value of `EDX+0x4` is passed as the first argument to `access` through `EBX` with the intention of testing whether the page is a valid range in virtual address space.
+Next, the system call number for `access` in hexadecimal is pushed to the stack, and immediately removed from the stack and stored in the `EAX` register which specifes the `access` system call to the following software interrupt `INT 0x80`.
+If the memory address specified in `EBX` is invalid, the `EFAULT` error value is returned in `EAX`.

 ```nasm
 ; compare return value of SYS_access to find writable page cmp al, 0xf2        ; sets ZF when comparison is true jz align_page       ; jumps to align_page when ZF is set
 ```

+As the return value of `access` is currently in `EAX`, the `CMP` instruction is used to determine whether the checked memory address accessed by `access` is invalid.
+The `CMP` instruction is used to compare the low-byte value in `AL` to `0xf2` which is the low-byte value for the `EFAULT` error return code.
+If the value in `AL` is equal to `0xf2`, the comparison returns true and the zero flag `ZF` is set.
+The `JZ` instruction checks `ZF` and if `ZF` is set, `JZ` jumps to the `align_page` label which in turn increases the memory page (and thus the memory address checked by `access`), resets the registers for `access`, calls the `access` system call, and checks the result once again.
+This loop will continue until the return value of `access` is not `EFAULT`.

 ```nasm
 ; prepares for egg hunt